United States Dollar

 USD Reserve Currency

 The US Dollar has been the world's primary reserve currency since the Bretton Woods agreement.
-While its share has declined from over 70% in 2000 to around 57% today, it remains by far the most held reserve currency globally.
+While its share has declined from over 70% in 2000 to around 56.8% today, it remains by far the most held reserve currency globally.
+The Euro and Chinese Yuan are often discussed as potential alternatives, but neither has come close to challenging USD dominance.

 5-Year Trend